ReactionMechanismGenerator/AutoTST/README.md

 - `conda env create -f environment.yml`

+Finally, RMG has a dependency on `openbabel` but this dependency causes AutoTST to crash.
+So, we have to uninstall it with the following line of code:

+- `conda uninstall --force openbabel`

 Modify environment variables.
 Add AutoTST to the `PYTHONPATH` to ensure that you can access modules from any folder.
 Modify your ~/.bashrc file by adding the following line:

 - `export PYTHONPATH=$PYTHONPATH:your_folder/AutoTST`